 - Submission of Corrective Action plan 30 days 60 days

 - Acceptance of CAP by IAS 60 days 90 days

 - Verification & Closure On-site visit Subsequent Visit

 - NC during Recertification Before the Certificate expiry date

 8.1.
 Surveillance activities shall include on-site audits assessing the certified client’s management system’s fulfillment of specified requirements with respect to the standard to which the certification is granted.
 Other surveillance activities may include

-- enquiries from the certification body to the certified client on aspects of Certification,
+- inquiries from the certification body to the certified client on aspects of Certification,

 - reviewing any client’s statements with respect to its operations (e.g. promotional material, website),